HogoFrogo/Vodnik/README.md

 # Installation on Linux
 Save it to folder where you want it to be installed.
 Launch main.py file via command line.
+---
+**NOTE**

+It is probably needed to run main.py from folder "code".
+(Universal behaviour of running it from anywhere will be checked and eventually implemented on the night from 2022-11-15 to 2022-11-16.)

+---

 if no module named pip error:
 ```